AdobeDocs/analytics.en/help/analyze/analysis-workspace/user-preferences.md

 ## Company preferences

+>[!AVAILABILITY]
+>
+>The Public Access Links functionality described in this section is in the Limited Testing phase of release.
+This note will be removed when the functionality is generally available.
+For information about the Analytics release process, see [Adobe Analytics feature releases](/help/release-notes/releases.md).

 You can update company preferences that apply to all users and projects within your organization.
 For information about how to access these preferences, see [Update preferences](#update-preferences).

 | Section | Preference | Options |